Decalf: A Directed, Effectful Cost-Aware Logical Framework: Verification Examples

 Equipped with equality and inequality of programs, we now provide examples of how a cost analysis may be performed.
 In place of a cost bound, we simply use another program.
 The purpose of cost analysis, then, will be to condense the details of a complex program.

-In the forthcoming examples, we will instantiate the cost model to $(\omega, \le_\omega, +, 0)$, the natural numbers with the usual ordering and additive monoid structure.
-Note that this object is not the inductive type of natural numbers, whose preorder is discrete.
-We note that $\omega$ is a purely intensional type and provide a description of $\omega$ as a \emph{quotient inductive type} \citep{kaposi-kovacs-altenkirch:2019} in \cref{sec:cost-structure-semantics}.
+In the forthcoming examples, we will instantiate the cost model to $(\omega, \le_\omega, +, 0)$, a synthetic version of the natural numbers equipped with their standard inequality relation and additive monoid structure.
+Note that $\omega$ is not the inductive type of natural numbers, which is discrete as a preorder.
+We note that $\omega$ is an algorithmic type and implement it as a \emph{quotient inductive type} \citep{kaposi-kovacs-altenkirch:2019} in \cref{sec:cost-structure-semantics}.

-\subsection{Pure algorithms}
+\subsection{Pure Algorithms}

-First, we discuss pure algorithms in which cost is the only available effect, presenting the work of \citet{niu-sterling-grodin-harper:2022} in \decalf{}.
-In this case, a cost bound will typically look like a closed form for the program at hand.
+First, we discuss pure algorithms in which cost is the only available effect, providing an inequality-based presentation of the techniques of \calf{}~\citep{niu-sterling-grodin-harper:2022}.

-\begin{example}[Doubling function] Consider the function that recursively doubles a natural number, given in \cref{code:double}, where we annotate with one unit of cost per recursive call.
-Its behavior can be concisely specified via a non-recursive closed form:

-Here, $2n$ is a complex value \citep{levy:2003:book} used to specify the return value.
-By induction, we may prove that \textit{double} is equal to this closed form:
+\begin{example}[Insertion Sort] Consider the implementation of $\textit{isort}$ in \cref{code:isort}.
+Here, we count the number of comparison operations performed (all in the subroutine $\textit{insert}$) by instrumenting them with the cost effect.
+The cost incurred by the computation $\textit{isort}~l$ depends on the particular elements of the list $l$.
+Thus, for the most precise upper bound of $\textit{isort}$, one could of course takes $\textit{isort}$ as its own upper bound, by reflexivity: $\textit{isort} \le \textit{isort}$.
+However, this bound provides more detail than a client may wish for.
+Rather than characterize this cost precisely, then, it is common to give only an upper bound.
+In the worst case, $\textit{isort}~l$ incurs no more than $\len{l}^2$ cost, $l$ is in reverse-sorted order.
+Thus, we may define

+as an upper bound for $\textit{isort}$, as described in \cref{sec:intro:decalf}.
+To prove that $\textit{isort} \le \bound{\textit{isort}}$, one can either \begin{enumerate} \item adapt the recurrence approach described in \cref{sec:intro:calf}; or \item prove this fact directly, using the fact that inequality of functions is pointwise, by induction on an input list $l$. \end{enumerate} In terms of cost, this verification shows that $\textit{isort}~l$ makes at most $\len{l}^2$ comparisons.
+Moreover, in terms of behavior, this inequality states that $\textit{isort}$ is a correct sorting algorithm: the equality

-This fact constitutes a proof of both the cost and correctness of \textit{double}.
-As a corollary, we may isolate a correctness-only proof using the extensional phase:
+follows immediately from the cost-and-behavior inequality, using the fact that inequality is behaviorally just equality and cost is behaviorally erased.
+Thus, the proof that $\textit{isort} \le \bound{\textit{isort}}$ constitutes a proof of both the cost and correctness of $\textit{isort}$.

+Although it is less common than proving an upper bound, it is also possible to prove a lower bound on the cost of a computation.
+Since $\textit{insert}~x~l$ costs at least $1$ on a non-empty list $l$ and $\textit{isort}$ is length-preserving, $\textit{isort}~l$ incurs at least $\len{l} - 1$ cost:

 \end{example}